videojs/blog/source/_drafts/Autoplay-Best-Practices-with-Video-js.md

 **Never assume that your request to autoplay will succeed.**

-Keep that in mind and you're golden... for now.
+Keep that in mind and you're golden.
+Even if the browsers stop allowing autoplay entirely, our hope is that recommending this approach will be somewhat future-proof.